Archant: 2000 to present

 In January 2013, saw a move into local TV with the launch of Mustard TV online in Norwich.

 In August 2013, Archant announced the completion of the acquisition of www.planningfinder.com.

 In July 2016 Archant announced a new weekly 'pop-up newspaper', The New European, designed in response to the UK's vote to leave the European Union.
 With a cover price of £2, it was initially intended to run for four editions only;

 In August 2017 Mustard TV closed, having been sold to the That's TV Group.

 In December 2017, Archant won a €676,000.00 grant from Google's Digital News Initiative.
 The project, Local Recall, aims to bring 150 years of newspapers back to life through the latest technology; chatbots.
 Archant, in partnership with local artificial intelligence leaders ubisend, take on this two-year challenge to make their archived newspapers available via voice and text chatbots.
+However, as of May 2023, the project website is no longer available and redirects to the EDP24 homepage.
+No explanation has been given for this, or where the money has gone.

 In September 2019 Archant announced its intention to out-source all newspaper printing to Newsprinters (Broxbourne) Ltd. from 10 November 2019, and close the Archant Print Center in Thorpe St. Andrew's Norwich, bringing to an end 174 years of newspaper printing in the city.
 In a letter to staff, Archant said the decision had been taken due to "changes" in the newspaper industry and the move will provide "substantial cost savings".
 Approximately 95 Norwich Jobs will be lost as a direct result of this change.

 In January 2020 Archant sold its headquarters, Prospect House, to regional insurance firm Alan Boswell Group.

 In July 2020, Archant announced it had put itself up for sale and was willing to plug a funding deficit exacerbated by the COVID-19 pandemic's disastrous impact on industry-wide advertising revenues.

-On August 30, it was announced that the operational units of Archant had been sold to private equity firm Rcapital Partners, (and the pension funds transferred to UK Government Pension Protection Fund); the holding companies were put into administration, making the existing shares worthless.
+On 30 August it was announced that the operational units of Archant had been sold to private equity firm Rcapital Partners, (and the pension funds transferred to UK Government Pension Protection Fund); the holding companies were put into administration, making the existing shares worthless.

-In March 2022, Rcapital sold the group to American media giant Newsquest.
+In March 2022, Rcapital sold the group to American media giant Gannett via its British subsidiary Newsquest.